 They also offer opportunities for short breaks, social activities and someone to listen to when needed.
 There are regular newsletters and local support workers.
 They can also carry out carer assessments to enable carers to get additional support and financial help (some of which is not means tested).

 You can get their services and an information pack by registering with them by telephone (0800 181 4118) or on their website at http://carersinwiltshire.co.uk/.
 The site will give you more information about what is on offer.
 The amount you use this is entirely up to you.
-They also publish a newsletter twice a year, which you can find by clicking here.
-A weekly news digest keeps you up-to-date with current events - access that here.
+They also publish a newsletter twice a year, and a weekly news digest keeps you up-to-date with current events.
 The newsletter is available by email and this saves the charity printing costs.
 Please request by email to firstname.lastname@example.org.

 Once registered they will contact you, send you information and arrange a telephone or home visit to discuss how they can help.